E3SM-Project/zppy/docs/source/dev_guide/testing.rst

 We have a :ref:`GitHub Actions <ci-cd>` Continuous Integration / Continuous Delivery (CI/CD) workflow.

 The unit tests are run automatically as part of this.
-As mentioned earlier, integration tests must be run on an LCRC machine.
+Integration tests must be run on a machine specified above.